Venezuela, Guyana Tensions Rise Over Disputed Oil-rich Region - UrduPoint

 Venezuela, Guyana Tensions Rise Over Disputed Oil-rich Region

-Georgetown, (APP - UrduPoint / Pakistan Point News - 6th Dec, 2023) Tensions rose between Venezuela and Guyana Tuesday as Caracas proposed a bill to declare a Venezuelan province in a disputed oil-rich region and ordered the state oil company to issue licenses for extracting crude there.
+Georgetown, (APP - UrduPoint / Pakistan Point News - 6th Dec, 2023) Tensions rose between Venezuela and Guyana on Tuesday as Caracas proposed a bill to create a Venezuelan province in a disputed oil-rich region and ordered the state oil company to issue licenses for extracting crude there.

 He also said oil, gas and mining licenses must be issued immediately.

+Guyanese President Irfaan Ali called Maduro's statements a "direct threat" against his country, and rejected the measures announced by the Venezuelan leader.

-Venezuela held a controversial referendum on the region's fate Sunday that yielded an overwhelming 95-percent "yes" vote for Caracas' designs on Essequibo, or Esequiba as it is known in Venezuela.
+On Sunday, Venezuela held a controversial non-binding referendum on the region's fate that yielded an overwhelming 95-percent "yes" vote for Caracas' designs on Essequibo, or Esequiba as it is known in Venezuela.

-Earlier Tuesday, Guyana said it would approach the UN Security Council for help if Venezuela makes any moves following the referendum, which it had unsuccessfully sought to stop with an urgent application to the International Court of Justice (ICJ) in The Hague.
+He also said a town bordering the disputed area, Tumeremo, would become headquarters of Venezuelan efforts to defend its interests there, adding authorities would conduct a census and begin issuing identity cards without giving details of how that would occur.

 Guyana's Attorney General Anil Nandlall told AFP "any action or any attempt to take any action pursuant to the referendum will necessitate a resort to the UN Security Council as an injured party."